Light and fluffy buttermilk biscuits that melt in your mouth. Skip the canned version, these babies are ready in 20 minutes!

 What if I don’t have buttermilk?
 There are a few things you can do if you don’t have buttermilk.
 The one I think would work best in this recipe is adding one tablespoon of white vinegar to regular milk.
 Other methods reader’s have suggested include cream of tartar and milk, or watered down yogurt or sour cream.
 The acid in these ingredients is what does the work.

 Can you add cheese?
 I love the way you think!
 You can definitely add cheese.
 A great addition would be cheddar.
 Just add it in when you’re getting ready to cut in the butter.

 Why is it important to use cold butter?
 Using cold ingredients will make sure your biscuits turn out nice and flaky!
 The same goes for your homemade pie crusts.
 As the butter melts it creates steam which creates little air pockets.
 This gives us the perfect texture.

 How can I avoid tough biscuits?
-To avoid tough biscuits make sure to not overwork your dough.
+Be sure not not overwork your dough.
 Also, when you’re cutting the biscuits out, resist the urge to twist the cutter.
 Believe it or not it does make a difference!
-Not twisting the cutter also helps the biscuits get that gorgeous rise.
+Not twisting the cutter also helps them get that gorgeous rise.

 Make Ahead Tips

-Can you biscuits ahead?
+Can you make them ahead?
 Yes, you can make them ahead of time.
 They are great to have on hand for holiday suppers!

 - 3 Cups All Purpose Flour